 5. Seek professional advice

-If your goals involve more complex financial matters, like investing or tax planning, consider working with a financial advisor.
+If your financial goals are more complex, like investing or tax planning, think about working with a financial advisor.
 They can provide expert guidance customized to what you want to achieve.

 6. Celebrate milestones